The 10 Best Mekong Food You Should Try

 Vietnamese broken rice is made mostly using broken rice and other components.
 Although these recipes go by a wide variety of names across Vietnam, their ingredients and preparation techniques are mostly consistent.
 For some of you, the name Com Tam may evoke images of Saigon.
 But if you make the journey to Long Xuyen, you may savor a dish of hot broken rice that is uniquely flavored by the region.
 Broken rice was formerly a staple food for low-income Mekong Delta residents.
 As broken rice is readily available in many families and has a long-lasting fullness effect, it was frequently used to cook during famine years when there was not enough nice rice to sell.

 Throughout the southern provinces and the capital city of Saigon, 'Com Tam' has gained popularity since the beginning of Vietnam's urbanization in the early part of the twentieth century.
-Many sellers have adapted the ingredients of Com broken to better suit the taste of foreign customers as Saigon became a popular tourist destination with visitors from all over the world.
+Many sellers have adapted the ingredients of broken rice to better suit the taste of foreign customers as Saigon became a popular tourist destination with visitors from all over the world.
 As time went on, meals were also eaten with spoons and forks rather than cups and chopsticks.

 A full-combo plate of ‘Com Tam' consists of main stars (broken rice, smoky and sweet pork chops or ribs, fish sauce) and assorted side dishes: pickles, spring onion oil, ‘cha trung' (Southern-style steamed meatloaf ), shredded pork.